Departments & Divisions

 Danielle M Fritze, M.D.

-Assistant Professor/Clinical of Surgery
+Associate Professor/Clinical of Surgery

 Dr. Fritze completed her medical degree and subsequent surgical training at the University of Michigan.
 Following general surgery residency, she pursued additional fellowship training in transplantation and hepatobiliary surgery.
 Dr. Fritze specializes in liver and kidney transplantation as well as surgery of the liver, bile duct, and pancreas.
 She has a particular interest in pediatric transplantation.